Getting Started with 3D Printing

 I Made a Mistake on My Order or Used Wrong Shipping Address.

-If you have a mistake on your order, whether that be the products you chose or the shipping address you included, you have 30 minutes to cancel your order without needing to reach out to us.
-If you placed your order within the last 30 minutes - please log into your account or check your order confirmation email in order to cancel.
-If it has been longer than 30 minutes, please reach out to us at Support@Polymaker.com as soon as possible.
+If you notice a mistake on your order, whether it involves the products you selected or the shipping address you provided, you have 30 minutes to cancel your order without needing to contact us.
+If you placed your order within the last 30 minutes, please log into your account or check your order confirmation email to cancel it.
+If more than 30 minutes have passed, please reach out to us at Support@Polymaker.com as soon as possible.

-We use Amazon Fulfillment to ship orders and they get sent directly to Amazon to process after you place your order.
-They will normally get items shipped within 12 hours of you placing the order.
-This means we would need to act fast to get your order cancelled and refunded.
+We use Amazon Fulfillment to ship orders, and they are sent directly to Amazon for processing after you place your order.
+Typically, items are shipped within 12 hours of placing the order.
+This means we need to act quickly to cancel and refund your order.

 I Have Not Received Tracking Information on My Order Yet.